The Probabilistic Foundations of Surveillance Failure: From False Alerts to Structural Bias: Materials and Methods

 For large $k$ and small $p$, we write $\lambda = kp$ for the expected number of chance matches; this parameter will govern all subsequent results.

-The screening system flags individual $i$ as suspicious if they match some unsolved crime on $m$ attributes with: $X_i \geq m$ for an integer threshold $m$ (we set $m=\ceil{c\lambda}$ later; rounding affects only constant factors).
+The screening system flags individual $i$ as suspicious if they match some unsolved crime on $m$ attributes with: $X_i \geq m$ for an integer threshold $m$.
+Throughout, we consider thresholds of the form $m = \lceil c\lambda \rceil$ for constant $c > 1$, representing detection criteria set above the expected number of chance matches; rounding affects only constant factors.
 The \emph{per-person false alert probability} is:

 Since we screen $n$ individuals, the \emph{system-level false alert probability}, that is, the probability that at least one innocent person is flagged, is:

 For small $q$, this is commonly approximated by: